Generating Hyperbolic Isometry Groups by Elementary Matrices: Introduction:

+In any case, there are many other results of a similar nature for when $SL(n,R)$---where $R$ is some ring---is generated by upper and lower triangular matrices, and by how many; see, for example, the work of Suslin, Carter and Keller, and Nica\cite{Suslin_1977, Carter_Keller_1983, Nica_2018}.
+For the specific case where $\OO$ is an order of a quaternion algebra, it is known that if $\OO$ is an $S$-order of a non-split quaternion algebra over an algebraic number field, where $S$ contains at least one non-archimedean valuation, then any element in $SL(n,\OO)$ can be written as a product of at most $2n^2 + 2n - 12$ upper and lower triangular matrices.\cite[Theorem 2.3]{Heald_2007}

+The proof for Theorem \ref{thm: main theorem} exploits the fact that the group $\Gamma$ can be understood as an arithmetic subgroup of $\Isom(\HH^{\Dim})$, the isometry group of hyperbolic $\Dim$-space.
+It proceeds by looking at fundamental domains for the group generated by upper and lower triangular matrices---or, to be a little more accurate, a group commensurable to this one.
+This point of view is very old, particularly for the Bianchi groups $SL(2,\mathfrak{o}_K)$.
+However, even for the groups $SL(2,\OO)$, where $\OO$ is an order of a quaternion order, there are other results along these lines: for example, it is known that the number of cusps of the fundamental domain of $SL(2,\OO)$ matches the class number of $\OO$. \cite{Koch_2017}

-In short, either the group $SL(n,\mathfrak{o}_K)$ is generated by its elementary matrices, or the group generated by elementary matrices is instead a very meagre subgroup.
-We will show that this sudden break that happens for imaginary quadratic fields can be understood by looking at fundamental domains for the group $E(2,\mathfrak{o}_K)$---or, to be a little more accurate, a commensurable group.
-Furthermore, this exact same technique, without any modifications, applies just as well for orders and $\ddagger$-orders of rational, definite quaternion algebras.
-The simplicity and universality of the approach suggest that it might be just a special case of some broader result, which we discuss along with a few other open questions in Section \ref{section: open questions}.
+The simplicity and universality of the proof of Theorem \ref{thm: main theorem} suggest that it might be just a special case of some broader result, which we discuss along with a few other open questions in Section \ref{section: open questions}.